tr4shcanwesha/okabe-os/README.md

 * Window management
 * Taskbar
 * Start menu
-* Virtual filesystem
+* Core desktop integration
 * Message boxes
 * Shared OS utilities

+Supporting shared modules live in `utils/`.
+Keep application-specific logic in the application's own directory.

 > [!WARNING]
 > Avoid adding application-specific logic to `script.js` unless the functionality is genuinely part of the core OS.

 ## Adding an Application

 Each application should have its own directory.
+The current example is `wordle/`.

 ```text
 new-app/